jpluscplusm/asdf-arbitrary-binary-downloader/README.md

    - Simply teach it about a Buildkit server with `BUILDKIT_HOST=`, if you'd prefer Dagger not to use Docker to bootstrap one for you!
 1. Make changes, including tests
-   - I know how unwieldy and ugly the current tests are.
-They will change!
 1. Run `dagger do test`
 1. Fork, and push your changes to your fork
 1. Open a PR.